bcgov/nr-water-licensed-works-backup/docs/user-guide/alerts.md

 *An example weekly summary, for a quiet week with nothing overdue.*

-**A problem lasting a week is one email, not seven.** You are told when a situation starts and when it ends.
+**A problem lasting a week is one email, not seven.** The data owner is told when a situation starts and when it ends.
 It repeats only if the situation genuinely changes — a second bad record, or a different check failing.

-**An alert that says a job did not run is about the pipeline, not about your data.** Those go to the maintainer, not to you.
+**An alert that says a job did not run is about the pipeline, not about the data.** Those go to the maintainer only.

-If any of this would be noise in your inbox, say so — routing who gets told about what is a small configuration change, not a rebuild.
+If any of this turns out to be noise, say so — routing who gets told about what is a small configuration change, not a rebuild.